 Through museum programs and community partnerships, the Old National Bank Mid-North Promise Program provides career and academic support for families with children who live in one of the six Mid-North neighborhoods.
 Recognizing that education is impacted by more than what happens within the classroom, the program also connects families to resources supporting family health and wellness, college and career readiness, and more.
 The program is free to qualifying families.

 Features of the Program

-- One-on-one assistance from our Family Learning Navigator to co-develop family learning goals
+- Families partner with a Family Learning Navigator to co-develop family learning goals

 - Direct referrals to educational and family support resources

 - Workshops around parent and child engagement, school engagement, job readiness, college readiness, college financial resources, and more

 Benefits of the Program

 - Support for families to help achieve their educational and job training goals

 - Resources to help increase family learning and positive interactions between parents and children